 The best place (in the whole world) to be in the fall is in upstate New York.
-Crisp mornings blossom into golden lazy afternoons.
+Chilly mornings blossom into golden lazy afternoons.
 Long winding roads run like ribbon through the countryside, a kaleidoscope of brilliant gold, ruby red, and orange leaves drifting aimlessly in the wind.
-Roadside farm stands brim with fresh apples, pumpkins, squash, and broccoli.
+Roadside farm stands brim with bushels of fresh apples, pumpkins, squash, and broccoli.
 If you’re lucky, you’ll get a chance to pick your own apples and pumpkins, with a box of warm cinnamon and sugar-crusted apple cider donuts as reward for a job well done.
 Not in upstate New York?
 These buttermilk apple cider donuts are the next best thing!

 Buttermilk Apple Cider Donuts